backengineering/msrexec/README.md

 push rax
 ```

-changing IA32_LSTAR to a ROP chain as described above will work just fine on CPU's that done support SMAP.
+Changing IA32_LSTAR to a ROP chain as described above will work just fine on CPU's that don't support SMAP.
 Windows 10 will use SMAP if your CPU supports it.
-This means RSP is unaccessable since it is a user controlled page.
+This means RSP is inaccessible since it is a user controlled page.

 ### SMAP - Supervisor Mode Access Prevention (Win10 19H1 and up...)

 SMAP or Supervisor Mode Access Prevention is a CPU protection which prevents accessing data controlled by a higher CPL.
 In other words, if SMAP is set in CR4, a logical
 processor executing kernel code cannot access usermode controlled pages (user supervisor).

 This is an issue with ROP as RSP after a syscall contains a usermode address.
 Interfacing with this usermode stack in any way will cause a fault.
 However, you can essentially disable SMAP from usermode.
 There is a bit in the RFLAGS register which can be set to nullify SMAP.
 The instruction to set this bit is called `STAC` (Set AC Flag in EFLAGS Register).
 However this instruction is privilaged and will throw a #UD.
-However as [@drew](https://twitter.com/drewbervisor) pointed out, you can `POPFQ` an RFLAGS value with that bit set and the CPU will not throw any exceptions.
+However as [@drew](https://twitter.com/drewbervisor) pointed out, you can `POPFQ` a RFLAGS value with that bit set and the CPU will not throw any exceptions.
 I assumed that since `STAC` cannot be used in usermode, that `POPFQ` would also throw an exception, however this is not the case...
-Again thank you [@drew](https://twitter.com/drewbervisor), without this key information the project would have been a complete mess as there are no useable `mov cr4, [non rax registers] ; ret` gadgets which exist across windows versions.
+Again thank you [@drew](https://twitter.com/drewbervisor), without this key information the project would have been a complete mess as there are no usable `mov cr4, [non rax registers] ; ret` gadgets which exist across windows versions.

 ```nasm
 pushfq                          ; thank you drew :)